Skip to main content

 Is the water filter installed correctly?

-If the water filter was just replaced or installed, ensure the filter was installed correctly.
-If the water filter is not seated properly, it can cause; no or low ice production and water not dispensing properly.
-Try removing the water filter and re-installing it.
+If the water filter was just replaced or installed, ensure that the filter was installed correctly.
+If the water filter is not seated properly, it can cause no or low ice production and water not dispensing properly.
+Try removing the water filter and reinstalling it.

 CLICK HERE for information on how to replace the water filter

-Does your water filter need to be replaced?
+Does the water filter need to be replaced?

-Connecting a refrigerator to a reverse-osmosis system could also lower the water pressure to the refrigerator, resulting in small ice cubes, low ice production, or a decreased amount of water being dispensed.
+Connecting a refrigerator to a reverse-osmosis system could also lower the water pressure to the refrigerator, which will result in small ice cubes, low ice production, or a decreased amount of water being dispensed.

 CLICK HERE for more information on using a reverse-osmosis system.